sbcshop/Trekko_Software/README.md

 # Trekko_Software
 <img src="https://github.com/sbcshop/Trekko_Software/raw/main/images/trekko_banner.jpg">

+Trekko Pico GPS Logger: Your ultimate companion for precise tracking and long-lasting adventures.
+Whether you're an avid traveler, outdoor enthusiast, or just someone who wants to track their daily routes, the Trekko Pico GPS Logger is your ideal companion.

 This Github provides a getting started guide and other working details for the Trekko - Pico GPS Logger.